BIOCHEMISTRY - DR. JAKUBOWSKI

 M + L <=> ML

 In some cases, the only function of M is to bind and release ligand (as in the case of myoglobin).
 In other cases, the ligand is transformed.
-In the simplest case, it is moved across a membrane down a concentration gradient (facilitated diffusion), a purely physical step.
+In the simplest case involving transformation, the ligand is moved across a membrane down a concentration gradient (facilitated diffusion), a purely physical step.

 R + Aout <=> RA --> R + Ain